 Tanya Denckla Cobb

-As Associate Director of the Institute for Environmental Negotiation (IEN), Tanya Denckla Cobb is a seasoned mediator and facilitator in environmental public policy, author, and teacher.
+Appointed as Director of the Institute for Environmental Negotiation in 2015, Tanya Denckla Cobb is a seasoned mediator and facilitator in environmental public policy, author, and teacher.
 Through her career she has worked for the federal government, state government, local and state nonprofit organizations, and as an independent consultant and writer.
 Tanya was among the first certified in 1993 by the Virginia Supreme Court to mediate court-referred cases and conduct training in mediation.
 She is a senior practitioner on the national Roster of Environmental Dispute Resolution and Consensus Building Professionals.

 She co-founded the Virginia Natural Resources Leadership Institute in 1999, where she continues to serve as teaching faculty.
 She conducts seminars in conflict resolution and collaborative problem solving for the National Preservation Institute, as well as develops customized training on demand.
 At the University, she teaches group facilitation and community food system planning, while also participating in the UVa Food Collaborative.